Gidaio/advent-of-code-2022/README.md

 just while (internally) calling `.next`.
 Fortunately, it gave a good alternative: the `while let` loop!
 Which is essentially exactly what I wanted, though not _quite_ identical.
 (Replies to the post list at least one main difference.)

+## Day 6

+This one was fun!
+I usually look at these when they're released, but that's 9:00 PM my time, so unless it's a weekend, I let my brain mull it over until lunch at work the next day.
+I eventually settled on a sliding-window approach and it worked first try!
+I'm very happy with it.
+On my machine it runs in "0" ms.

+Basically, the way the algorithm works is by keeping track of the start and end points of the window.
+When a new character is added to the window, the algorithm checks the new character against every other character in the window for a duplicate.
+If a duplicate is found, the start position of the window is updated to be the position immediately after the duplicate character.
+Because there was a duplicate in that range, immediately after it is the soonest place the packet marker could start.
+Once the window has expanded to size 4, we've found the packet marker.

+Since it was a sliding window algorithm, doing part 2 was trivial: just increase the size of the window from 4 to 14.
+Worked a charm.